 Why are Honeycrisp apples so expensive?

-Honeycrisp apples are more expensive than other apple varieties for a couple of reasons.
-First, the trees are more difficult to grow than other varieties like Golden Delicious.
-Demand for the apples have also exponentially increased in recent years and some orchards can’t keep up.
+Honeycrisp apples are more expensive than other apple varieties because the trees are more difficult to grow and the apples more difficult to transport than other varieties like Golden Delicious.
+Demand for Honeycrisp apples has also exponentially increased in recent years.

 What other apples are similar to Honeycrisps?